 Whipped cream frosting

-This is my favorite cream frosting and it used a few tablespoons of cream cheese for a firmer result.
-I find that the flavor is amazing and it keeps well and makes piping easier with this extra ingredient.
+This is my favorite cream frosting, and it comes with a secret ingredient: a few tablespoons of cream cheese for a firmer result.

 You can find the whole recipe in the recipe card at the end of this post.